BlissRoms-x86/CompatibilityList/README.md

 - Audio (Audio cards, DACs, MIDI players, etc)
 - Inputs (Touchscreen, Gamepads, etc)

 .... and more.
 It will include the current state of the device when running Bliss OS and also workaround if need.
-There is also a section for devices instead of hardware-specific if you want a summary of your desktop/laptop.
+There is also a section for devices instead of hardware-specific if you want a summary of a desktop/laptop and a section for virtual machine or software rendering.

 ### Submit your hardware